judgelord/regextable/README.md

 clean_text("  HELLO---WORLD  ")
 ```

-## extract()
+## Extract regex-based matches from text

 ### Description

-regextable provides tools for extracting regex-based pattern matches
+`extract()` performs regex-based matching on a text column using a
-from text using a user-supplied lookup table.
-It is designed to work
+lookup table.
+It returns a data frame with one row per detected pattern
-with any text dataset and any regex table, making it adaptable across
+match and includes all original columns (or a subset if `return_cols` is
-domains (names, companies, acronyms, legislative text, etc.).
+specified).

 ### Required Parameters